rhubarbgroup/redis-cache/readme.txt

 == Configuration Parameters ==

+To adjust the configuration, define any of the following constants in your `wp-config.php` file.

   * `WP_CACHE_KEY_SALT` [default: not set]

     Set the prefix for all cache keys.
 Useful in setups where multiple installs share a common `wp-config.php` or `$table_prefix`, to guarantee uniqueness of cache keys.